 - Hanukkah: Hanukkah is a Jewish holiday that takes place over eight nights that usually takes place sometime between early to mid-December (and sometimes November).
 In Venice, Hanukkah is traditionally celebrated in the Venetian Ghetto, which was the first segregated Jewish community in the world, dating back to 1516.
 In the Ghetto, within the Cannaregio Sestiere, you will see the lighting of the large Menorah each night, and get the chance to participate in traditional and fun Hanukkah festivities with locals.
 Sampling the wide variety of kosher foods is a must, and there is no shortage of delicious treats available for purchase.

-- The Immaculate Conception (Immacolata Concezione): On this day, December 8, the Catholic faithful celebrate the conception of Jesus Christ by the Virgin Mary (Madonna).
+- The Immaculate Conception (Immacolata Concezione): On this day, December 8, the Catholic faithful celebrate the conception of the Virgin Mary, who was absolved of original sin before her birth.
 As it is a national holiday, you can expect many businesses to be closed in observance, as well as several masses (services) held throughout the city at many different times of the day.

 - Campo Santo Stefano Christmas Market: Taking place from mid-December until mid-January, the festive Christmas market in Campo Santo Stefano is filled with stalls selling high-quality and frequently handcrafted Venetian items including nativity scenes, children's toys, and delicious seasonal treats.
 Plenty of food, drinks, and live music are also a large part of the festivities that will put you in a jolly holiday mood.